-- Applied for and secured a statewide disaster declaration from the Small Business Administration, which will small business owners suffering economic injury due the COVID-19 pandemic to apply for SBA’s Economic Injury Disaster Loans (EIDL), offering up to $2 million in assistance per business.
+- Applied for and secured a statewide disaster declaration from the Small Business Administration (SBA) to help small business owners suffering economic injury due the COVID-19 pandemic apply for SBA’s Economic Injury Disaster Loans (EIDL), offering up to $2 million in assistance per business.

-- Eased liquor laws to allow restaurants—which can currently only offer takeout and delivery—to sell alcoholic beverages as part of takeout service.
+- Eased liquor laws to allow restaurants to sell alcoholic beverages as part of takeout service.

-- The Department of Health’s Food and Lodging licensing program will grant license extensions to all businesses (which includes restaurants, hotels, B&Bs, caterers, etc.) that are due for renewal March 1, 2020 - June 30, 2020.
+- Granted license extensions under the Department of Health’s Food and Lodging Program to all businesses (including restaurants, hotels, caterers, etc.) that were due for renewal from March 1, 2020 - June 30, 2020.

-- The Department of Liquor and Lottery’s liquor licensing and permitting program will grant license extensions to all businesses that are due for renewal on April 30, 2020.
+- Granted license extensions under the Department of Liquor and Lottery’s liquor licensing and permitting program to all businesses that were due for renewal on April 30, 2020.

 Flexibility and Relief